 |Available as a free choice unit?||Yes|

 In his seminal 1963 essay ‘The Meaning of Working Through the Past’, the philosopher Theodor Adorno makes the following claim: ‘National Socialism lives on, and even today we still do not know whether it is merely the ghost of what was so monstrous that it lingers on after its own death, or whether it has not yet died at all’.
-Against the backdrop of this stark assessment, this course unit sets out to investigate by what means and to what effect literature, film, and the visual arts have sought to confront the spectre of fascism and construct new forms of political community in Germany and Austria since 1945: from the founding of the German Democratic Republic in the East to the ‘economic miracle’ in the West; and from Austria’s late reckoning with its Nazi past to recent controversies surrounding memorial culture in Vienna and Berlin.
+Against the backdrop of this stark assessment, this course unit sets out to investigate by what means and to what effect literature, film, and the visual arts have sought to confront the spectre of fascism in Germany and Austria since 1945: from the founding of the German Democratic Republic in the East to the ‘economic miracle’ in the West; and from Austria’s late reckoning with its Nazi past to recent controversies surrounding memorial culture in Vienna and Berlin.
 An indicative list of primary works includes: literature by survivors of Nazi persecution (from Anna Seghers to Nelly Sachs); visual arts in East and West Germany (from Elisabeth Voigt to Gerhard Richter); the student movement and the Frankfurt School (from Theodor Adorno to Angela Davis); the films of the ‘New German Cinema’ (from Fassbinder to Herzog); and cultural responses to Austria’s ‘Waldheim Affair’ (from Alfred Hrdlicka to Rachel Whiteread).